Itsharshitgoat/RedBrain/README.md

-# RedBrain
+# Sky For Redbrain

 A Devvit-based moderation assistant that scores, prioritizes, and explains risky posts and comments to reduce moderator workload.

 ## Overview

-RedBrain operates completely within Reddit's infrastructure, using the Devvit platform to listen to events, perform logic, and provide a user interface directly in a subreddit.
+Sky For Redbrain operates completely within Reddit's infrastructure, using the Devvit platform to listen to events, perform logic, and provide a user interface directly in a subreddit.

-When a user posts or comments, RedBrain analyzes the content using heuristics (keywords, domains, repeated patterns) and a machine learning (ML) text classification engine to assign a risk score.
+When a user posts or comments, Sky For Redbrain analyzes the content using heuristics (keywords, domains, repeated patterns) and a machine learning (ML) text classification engine to assign a risk score.
 All scoring operations are optimized to complete within sub-100ms latency using parallel execution and lightweight models.
 The result is stored securely using Devvit's Redis client.
-Moderators can then access the RedBrain dashboard to review content grouped by risk.
+Moderators can then access the Sky For Redbrain dashboard to review content grouped by risk.

 Crucially, when a moderator "Approves" or "Removes" an item, the system learns from the decision by dynamically adjusting the internal risk weights of the keywords, domains, and the ML model parameters via gradient descent.
 Updates are batched and rate-limited to prevent instability.